True Crime in the Great Outdoors

 In June 2013, a year and a half after he took to the open road, he was arrested three times in quick succession in Barnstable County: for staggering without a shirt down the middle of Route 28 and fleeing police whilst screaming incoherently, for fighting staff at Cape Cod Hospital and insisting they were trying to give him a lethal injection; and, the next day, for walking naked near Cape Cod Airfield.
 A judge ordered a mental health evaluation, but Jordan was found to be competent and released, according to court documents.
 An audio recording of the court session where his mental health was discussed was destroyed.

-He wrote on Facebook shortly afterwards, “Extreme apathy and empathy has pushed me on the edge of existential nihilism the wolf in me barely has tears left and is close to empty.”
+He wrote on Facebook shortly afterwards, “Extreme apathy and empathy have pushed me on the edge of existential nihilism.
+The wolf in me barely has tears left and is close to empty.”

 His cases were continued without a finding, and he was ordered to obtain counseling in Vermont.
 Instead, he traveled to Florida, where he was again arrested and convicted, this time for stealing $6.98 worth of chicken and soda from a Publix, according to a police report.